Skin Check: General Info about Medical- and Self-Exams

 Skin Checklist for your legs:

-What Should I Do If I Notice a Suspicious Lesion on My Skin?
+What Should I Do if I Notice a Suspicious Lesion on My Skin?

 If you notice any new spot that is different from others, a mole that is changing or any lesion on your skin that itches or bleeds, or you think it shows any of the signs of skin cancer, make an appointment without delay to see your GP or a dermatologist.